-A spinal cord injury after a car accident or medical mistake do not only affect the individual who sustained it, but the entire family.
+A spinal cord injury, whether it is the result of an auto accident, work injury or medical mistake do not only affect the individual who sustained it, but the entire family.
 In many cases, after a spinal accident, the spouse, children and other family members serve as caregivers.
 Additionally, the person with the spinal injury is likely unable to work and maintain an income while incurring significant medical bills for ongoing care and rehabilitation.
 The financial and emotional pressures of dealing with this type of sever injury can be extremely trying on the individual with the spinal injury and their family members.
 At Hardball Law, Towson, Maryland spinal cord injury lawyer Susan R. Green will review the incident and offer the legal options the person may have.
 While no lawsuit can undo the accident or injury, money from a verdict or settlement can greatly assist the individual and his or her family and relieve some of the burdens on them.
 When a spinal cord injury arises from a car or truck wreck, surgical error or work accident, families must explore all legal options to ensure the best quality of life possible for their loved one.

-What are the Costs of Spinal Cord Injury?
+What Are The Costs Of A Spinal Cord Injury?

 According to the Reeve Foundation, the costs of a High Tetraplegia (C1-C4) ASIS ABC would be $1.64 million in the first year, and $184,891 each subsequent year.
 For Low Tetraplegia (C5-C8), the number is $769,351 for the first year and $113,432 for subsequent years.
 The estimated life costs of a person with High Tetraplegia who is 25 years old is $4.7 million.